-Pupils who fail to attend the restorative meeting will be referred for a detention to be completed at 3.00pm.
-In some cases it may be necessary for this detention to be completed during break or lunch times.
+Pupils who fail to attend the restorative meeting will be referred for another restorative meeting to be completed at 3.00pm.
+In some cases, it may be necessary for this time to be completed during break or lunch times.
 This decision will only be made at the discretion of the teacher in conjunction with a member of the pastoral team.
-If the detention takes place during a break tecahers will ensure that the pupil has adequate time to buy and or eat food and take a comfort break before the next lesson starts.
-Failure to attend will lead to a referral to the Behaviour Team for further action wihich may include, but is not limited to, faculty report, working in a different room or completing a temporary lesson exclusion with the ReBooT team.
+If the meeting takes place during a break teachers will ensure that the pupil has adequate time to buy and or eat food and take a comfort break before the next lesson starts.
+Failure to attend will lead to a referral to the Behaviour Team for further action which may include, but is not limited to, faculty report, working in a different room or completing a temporary lesson exclusion with the ReBooT team.